nmontalvan03/Note07/Note07.md

 lost either by a disaster or by other means that compromise decisions in the storage infrastructure.

 Disaster Recovery
-based on a disaster that puts the company at risk due to a natural disaster, equipment failure or cyber attack Storage are key areas to carefully plan your recovery without any problem.
+Based on a disaster that puts the company at risk due to a natural disaster, equipment failure or cyber attack Storage are key areas to carefully plan your recovery without any problem.

 Fault Tolerance